baobabsoluciones/mango-ui/docs/components/README.md

 - `prevText (String, default: 'Previous')`: Sets the text for the "Previous" button in the pagination.
 - `nextText (String, default: 'Next')`: Sets the text for the "Next" button in the pagination.
 - `resetCurrentPage (Boolean, default: false)`: Resets the current page to the first one when value is true.
+- `noDataMessage (String, default: 'No data available')`: The message to display when there are no items in the table.
+- `addSpaceBetweenPagination (Boolean, default: false)`: When enabled, adds additional vertical space between the table content and pagination to adjust for partially filled pages.

 ### Emits